TRACKING SYMPTOMS & SIGNS (Vitals)

 4) 2-3 hours after the first daytime T3 dose - which is when it ought to be helping to raise metabolism.
-The difference between 3 and 4 (these points) can be very helpful with assessing dosing.
+The comparison between the results of this measurement and the previous one can be very helpful in assessing dosing.

 8) Once in the evening e.g. 7 or 8pm.